0xchase/opensampler2/README.md

  - **Modular View**: All-in-one modular view for midi/mpe and audio.
 Some nodes promote to main view automatically.

 ### Special Windows
- - **Instrument Manager**: Can browse and install instruments from the web.
+ - **Package Manager**: Can browse and install instruments from the web.
 Render description and preview for each instrument.
- - **Batch Sample Processor**: Can take some set of samples, and apply some transformation, effect, etc to them and re-export
+ - **Batch Processor**: Apply transformation to samples.
+Machine learning here.
  - **Auto sampler**: Like sample robot, create sample library from VST using embedded VST host
  - **Effect Modeler**: Like Kemper amp modeling, can capture tone transfer with convolution.
+ - **Script Editor**: For editing nodes, etc

 ---